Best Ways to Ensure that Concrete and Wood Will Meet Appropriately

 Fixing the Damaged Concrete

-It is impossible to properly install wood flooring over damaged concrete.
+It is impossible to install wood flooring over damaged concrete properly.
 Before you begin this process, you need to make sure that your concrete floor is even.
 It should not have any cracks or collapsed areas.
 If you notice any of these problems, hire a professional to repair them before beginning your installation.

 The biggest problem with cracked concrete is that it is often a sign of foundation settlement.
 Settlement can lead to cracks (which will let water into your home) and may even compromise the structural integrity of the house.
 It is important to have your cracked concrete checked by a professional who will determine the cause of damage and fix the underlying problem.
 Installing a new floor over damaged concrete can be a recipe for a disaster.

-In case your contractor finds that your Mobile, AL home is settling, do not worry.
+In case your contractor finds that your Marrietta or Atlanta home is settling, do not worry.
 There are several ways they can repair the damage and restore your home to its previous state.

 Push piers: Push piers are used in the case of foundation settlement.
 They are almost invisible once installed and are galvanized so they are protected against corrosion.
 Push piers are driven into the ground and their purpose is to lift the foundation back towards its original position.